shinuza/captain/README.md

 The last step is to launch your application

     $ cd myblog
-    $ node index.js
+    $ captain run

 The default port for Captain is 3000.
-If you visit http://localhost:3000 you will see the installation page.
+If you visit http://localhost:3000 you will see the welcome page.